ldvhuy09/some_notes/Error-handling-restapi-spring.md

 ## ResponseStatusExceptionResolver
 Enabled by default in the DispatcherSerlvet.
-Its main responsibility is to use the *@ResponseStatus* annotation available on custom exceptions and to
+Its main responsibility is to use the *@ResponseStatus* annotation **available on custom exceptions** and to map these exceptions to HTTP Status Code .

+For example:

 You can save any file of the workspace to **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Save on**.
 Even if a file in the workspace is already synced, you can save it to another location.
 StackEdit can sync one file with multiple locations and accounts.